Raa9/Install-Docker/README.md

 - Visit the Docker Desktop download page and download the installer for Windows.

-### Run the Docker Desktop Installer:
+### Enable wsl
+step 1:
+ - click on start menu
+ - search 'turn windows on or off' and open
+ - check the box of windows hypervisor platform and windows subsystem for linux
+ - click ok
+ - restart the system
+step 2:
+- open cmd as administrator

-- Double-click the installer to run it.
-Follow the on-screen instructions to complete the installation.
+- run the command and check the wsl

-### Enable WSL 2 (Windows Subsystem for Linux):

-- Docker Desktop requires WSL 2 as the backend.
-The installer will prompt you to enable it if it is not already enabled.
+  '''bash
+  wsl --status
+  '''
+- update the wsl
+  '''bash
+  wsl --update
+  '''

+### install the docker desktop
+- once it is installed restart the system

 ### Start Docker Desktop:

-- Once installed, start Docker Desktop from the Start menu or desktop shortcut.
+- start Docker Desktop from the Start menu or desktop shortcut.

 ### Verify Docker Installation: